| 2019 |

 | 2014 |

-CNIH-3 forms a stable complex with tetrameric AMPARs and contributes to the transmembrane density in single-particle electron microscopy structures.
-Peptide array-based screening and in vitro mutagenesis identified two clusters of conserved membrane-proximal residues in CNIHs that contribute to AMPAR binding.
-Residues in the extracellular loop of CNIH-2/3 absent in CNIH-1/4 are critical for both AMPAR interaction and gating modulation.
-The AMPAR ligand-binding domain (and possibly a linker connecting it to the fourth membrane-spanning segment) is the principal contact point with the CNIH-3 extracellular loop.
-A mutant CNIH-3 was identified that preserves AMPAR binding but has attenuated gating modulation. |
+CNIH-3 forms a stable complex with tetrameric AMPARs and contributes to transmembrane density.
+Two clusters of conserved membrane-proximal residues in CNIHs contribute to AMPAR binding.
+Residues in the extracellular loop of CNIH-2/3 (absent in CNIH-1/4) are critical for both AMPAR interaction and gating modulation.
+The ligand-binding domain and a linker connecting it to the fourth membrane-spanning segment of AMPAR is the principal contact point with the CNIH-3 extracellular loop.
+A mutant CNIH-3 was identified that preserves AMPAR binding but has attenuated gating modulation, dissociating binding from gating. |

 Single-particle electron microscopy, peptide array screening, in vitro mutagenesis, co-immunoprecipitation, electrophysiology |